 Having a centrifugal juicer in your kitchen is great when you’re in a rush to head out.
 One of the major benefits is that there’s virtually no prep time needed.
 Because centrifugal juicers have a fast-spinning blade, you don’t need to focus on chopping ingredients.
 Some are even powerful enough to juice a whole apple!

 Because these juicers quickly slice your ingredients instead of grinding them, they’re considerably faster than masticating juicers.
 They’re also easier to clean.
 Many centrifugal juicers have detachable dishwasher safe parts, while the pulp is often filtered through an easy-clean micro-sieve.
 So, no scrubbing needed.

 Juicing: What are the health benefits?

 Making your own fruit and vegetable juices is a great way to sneak more vitamins into your diet.
 It’s not easy keeping a balanced diet when you’re busy, and juicing is a fast way to get all the nutrients you need.
 It’s also a brilliant alternative to junk foods and fizzy drinks, giving you an instant boost of energy.

 If you’re picky with your fruit and veg, making juice is perfect for getting your recommended 5-a-day in one go.
-Try adding kale to your juice – it contains plenty of fibre, calcium and antioxidants, giving you all the health benefits without being the prominent flavour.
+Try adding kale to your juice – it contains plenty of fibre, calcium and antioxidants, giving you all the health benefits while masking kale's

 That glass of grapefruit juice in the morning is much better when you know it’s come straight from a grapefruit.
 Pasteurised and concentrated juices are almost always drained of their nutrients and high in sugar, while fresh juices retain all their goodness.
 And they taste better too!